tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

   yield c (MkConstant callStack addr data_)
 ```

-Then we can check for mis-sized constants in `Assemble` and throw a
+Then we can move the check for mis-sized constants into `assemble`.
-Bluefin exception, which can be caught without depending on `IO`.
+If we find any we throw an exception which mentions the source
+locations of the definitions of *all* of them, not just one of them.

 ```.hs
 assemble ::